nus-cs2030s/2425-s2/docs/vim/operations.md

 # Vim HOWTO: Common Code Editing Operations

-!!!
-Notes "Work in Progress"
-    This article is a work-in-progress that aims to eventually replace the article "Vim Tips" next AY.
-As such, you will find some overlaps between the two articles.

 ## Vim as a Source Code Editor

 A source code editor is more than a text editor.
 A source code editor is designed and optimized for common operations performed by a programmer while programming.
 In this article, we summarize some common operations that you will likely perform and how you will perform them in Vim.